 CLAPA’s vision is “of a society where having a cleft lip and palate is no barrier to achieving your desires and ambitions”.
-Our Branch is key to enabling CLAPA to unite and support people affected by cleft across Buckinghamshire & Bedfordshire and supports those affected by cleft locally with the opportunity to be part of a supportive network.
+Our group is key to enabling CLAPA to unite and support people affected by cleft across Buckinghamshire & Bedfordshire and supports those affected by cleft locally with the opportunity to be part of a supportive network.
 As a committee we are working together to promote and fulfil the CLAPA vision, and strengthen links between CLAPA, local Cleft Teams and families touched by cleft.
-Our branch has recently formed to meet local demand from families in this area.
+Our group has recently formed to meet local demand from families in this area.
 As volunteers we support CLAPA’s small team of staff to reach out to people and to help to provide the support that people need and benefit from.

 Our current committee members are as follows: